ramniel/react-ts-vite-tailwind-template/README.md

 ## Vite

-[Vite](https://github.com/vitejs/vite) is a fast frontend build tool.
+[Vite](https://vitejs.dev) is a fast frontend build tool.

 ## React

-[React](https://github.com/facebook/react) is a JavaScript library for building user interfaces.
+[React](https://es.reactjs.org) is a JavaScript library for building user interfaces.

 ## TypeScript

-[TypeScript](https://github.com/microsoft/TypeScript) is a superset of JavaScript.
+[TypeScript](https://www.typescriptlang.org) is a superset of JavaScript.
 It is just one of NPM library, but it provides an original compiler.

 When you use TypeScript with React, you can write JSX with TypeScript, called TSX.
 Then you can develop views written by **Type-Safe** template.

 ## Tailwind CSS

-[Tailwind CSS](https://tailwindcss.com/) is modern utility-first CSS framework.
+[Tailwind CSS](https://tailwindcss.com) is modern utility-first CSS framework.
 It provides many CSS rules, but these are purged when production builds.
 So developers do not worry about CSS asset size for performance optimization.

+### daisyUI

+[daisyUI](https://daisyui.com/) is Tailwind CSS Components library.

+If you don't want to use it, just remove the package and remove config in `tailwind.config.js`.

 ## How was it builded?

-- Create Vite app for React with TypeScript
-  Run `yarn create vite react-ts-vite-tailwindcss-template --template react-ts`
+- Create **Vite** app for **React** with **TypeScript** Run `yarn create vite react-ts-vite-tailwindcss-template --template react-ts`
   </br>
-- Add TailwindCSS
+- Add **TailwindCSS**
   Run `yarn add --dev tailwindcss postcss autoprefixer`
   </br>
-- Configure it TailwindCSS
+- Configure **TailwindCSS**
   Run `npx tailwindcss init`
   </br>
 - Add next to a `postcss.config.js` file: